 Taro root is a root vegetable that originated in Asia but is now enjoyed worldwide.
 Taro root is called gabi in the Philippines and has brown outer skin and white flesh with purple specks throughout.
 When cooked, it has a mildly sweet taste and a texture similar to a potato.

-I used the taro root for both flavorings and to add consistency to the soup.
+I used the taro root for flavorings and to add consistency to the soup.
 It gave the soup a little more depth texture and a layer of sweetness like a sweet potato.

-How to Cook Shrimp Sinigang
+How to Cook This Filipino Favorite

 - In a stockpot, add water, tamarind paste, and tomato.
 Bring water to a boil.